cabbabbage/ENGINE-2.0/3d_refactor_plan.md

 - The final state should have everything on the new 3D GridPoint system, with no legacy 2D grid logic or duplicate path for core functionality.
 - If a legacy system can be kept as a thin adapter on top of the 3D grid without adding complexity, fine.
 If it fights the new design or forces duplicate logic, we delete it and refactor.

 Current baseline (Dec 2025): the engine uses a 3D-aware `world::WorldGrid` with `GridPoint` identity expressed as `(world_x, world_y, world_z, resolution_layer)` (`GridKey` backed by `key_to_id_`).
 Assets bind through this identity, Screen Grid rebuilds from Map Grid traversal, and legacy 2D identity is kept only for tile chunk bookkeeping.
-Perspective remains effectively disabled.
+Perspective remains effectively depth-aware with debug toggles.

+## Remaining tasks
+- Lift the temporary `world_z = 0` restriction in `WarpedScreenGrid::rebuild_grid` so Screen Grid traversal and camera culling can consider multiple heights and layers.
+- Migrate tile chunk culling and chunk-based tile renders (`ENGINE/render/grid_tile_renderer.*`, chunk bookkeeping) from power-of-two (`r_chunk`, `vibble::grid::delta`) helpers into Map Grid/Screen Grid bounds or keep them explicitly gated as tile-only paths.
+- Extend `LightMap` sampling (`ENGINE/world/chunk.cpp`) to accept arbitrary `world_z`, configurable query radius, and 3D-aware accumulation, then remove the remaining floor-only sampling fallback.
+- Remove the dev-only flat camera toggle/logging (`WarpedScreenGrid::flat_camera_debug` and related settings) once the new depth pipeline is stable and well-tested.

 The goal is to replace the current 2D grid and resolution system with a 3D hierarchy that: